 - Mild traction – gentle pulling of the extremities and/or head/neck (spine)

-- Hydrotherapy (or water therapy) - The use of water (hot, cold, steam, or ice) to relieve discomfort and promote physical well-being.
-Some tools are hot/cold stone (basalt or soap) in the form of a roller or original stone shape, ice packs, hot packs (hydroculator), towels, or heating pad.
+- Hot/Cold Therapy - Mostly in the form of hydrotherapy, which is the use of water (hot, cold, steam, or ice) to relieve discomfort and promote physical well-being.
+Some tools are Stones (basalt, soap, ceramic or Himalayan salt), ice packs, hot packs (hydroculator), towels, or heating pad.

-- Mastication Muscle Treatment - Relieving trigger points and hypertonicity of the muscles that assist in chewing such as masseter, pterygoids, and temporalis that can cause headaches, ear pain, neck pain, etc; can assist with relieving temporomandibular joint (TMJ) syndrome.
-Therapist will have to enter the mouth with a gloved hand in order to reach some of the muscles.
+- Mastication Muscle Treatment (Jaw) - Relieving trigger points and hypertonicity of the muscles that assist in chewing such as masseter, pterygoids, and temporalis that can cause headaches, ear pain, neck pain, etc; can assist with relieving temporomandibular joint (TMJ) syndrome.
+The therapist will have to enter the mouth with a gloved hand in order to reach some of the muscles.

-- Thai for the Table Massage - Rhythmic like pressure along with yoga like stretches are applied to the clothed (loose comfortable) body.
+- Thai for the Table Massage - Rhythmic-like pressure along with yoga-like stretches are applied to the clothed (loose comfortable) body.
 Unlike traditional Thai Massage, this version was modified for the client to be on the table.
-During a mixed session, when body is not clothed, Thai techniques may be applied with proper drapping.
+During a mixed session, when the body is not clothed, Thai techniques may be applied with proper draping.

 Jojoba oil (actually a wax) is my lubricant of choice.
 The reason I prefer jojoba is there are no other ingredients in it, it is virtually odorless, it is considered the closest to the natural oils in our skin (sebum), very few people are allergic to it, it doesn’t clog the pores (said to even clean them), it is also considered a fungicide and anti-inflammatory, very little is required to lubricate the skin (versatile for multiple modalities), it has an almost infinite shelf-life, it is a great carrier oil for essential oils.